cedrickchee/YDKGo/content/docs/design/error_handling/_index.md

 review during code reviews, where we're doing logging the same way and it's not random?

-Now I wanna show you a pattern using Dave Cheney's errors package.
+Now I want to show you a pattern using Dave Cheney's errors package.
 Dave Cheney's error package is very, really nice, and it gives us a consistent way to apply error handling, apply logging and have code consistency throughout, minimizing again a lot of pain.